Frequently Asked Questions

 But don’t worry—both situations are rare!
 We do not anticipate changes to financial aid offers and will email you directly if we make any adjustments to your offer.

-The 2025–2026 FAFSA will not be available until December.
-You should submit all other materials as soon as you are able.
-Students eligible for federal aid should submit the FAFSA once it becomes available.
-If we anticipate that you are eligible for federal aid it will be estimated on your financial aid offer.
+The 2025–2026 FAFSA is now available.
+Students eligible for federal aid should submit the FAFSA and CSS Profile as soon as they are able.
 If you would like to apply for financial aid for the 2024–2025 academic year, you are still able to submit an application.

 The Student Aid Index (SAI) has replaced the Expected Family Contribution (EFC).
 Like the EFC, the SAI is a number that is used to determine how much federal student aid you are eligible to receive.
 The SAI is determined by the information that you and your family provide on the FAFSA and your SAI may be a negative number as low as -1,500.